httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 --- back

-# Resource Representation and Representation-Data {#resource-representation}
+# Resource Representation and Representation Data {#resource-representation}

 The following examples show how representation metadata, payload transformations and method impacts on the message and content.
 When the content